nateewall/CompanyChurnAnalysis/README.md

 ### Code
 As part of this analysis there are two R programs in this repository.

-CaseStudy2App.R: R Shiny application provides the user the ability to interactively explore the data to find any interesting patterns in the underlying data.
+N2M Attrition App.R: R Shiny application provides the user the ability to interactively explore the data to find any interesting patterns in the underlying data.
 Additionally, it provides a convenient method to assess the model's performance and inspect the data contributing to the model's prediction.

-PredictingAttrition.Rmd: R Markdown file outlining the methodology used for training the algorithm.
+DevelopingAttritionModel.Rmd: R Markdown file outlining the methodology used for training the algorithm.
 Additionally, it includes different metrics and graphs used to assess the model.

 ### References